jkuhno/ragis/README.md

 Additional setup for integrating RAGIS with Azure
 </summary>

 RAGIS can be integrated with Azure to easily get all the data needed without saving copies of .csv files.
-RAGIS then can query background materials such as previously closed security incidents and Entra ID user details and also security alerts that are used as an input for RAGIS.
+RAGIS then can query background materials such as previously closed security incidents and Entra ID user details and also security incidents that are used as an input for RAGIS.

-This guide provides step-by-step instructions on how to integrate RAGIS with Azure using a Service Principal in Microsoft Entra ID, previously known as Azure Active Directory (Azure AD).
+This guide provides step-by-step instructions on how to integrate RAGIS with Azure using a Service Principal in Microsoft Entra ID.

 ### Prerequisites